 The service that we offered was of a type that would be practicable and affordable in a real world setting.
-It was initially planned that it would also provide treatment by clinical psychologists and alternative physical therapists, but because of constraints on resources, the design was subsequently simplified and the intervention did not ever entail specialist psychology input to cases within the core team.
+It was initially planned that it would also provide treatment by clinical psychologists and alternative physical therapists, but because of constraints on resources, the design was subsequently simplified and the intervention never entailed specialist psychology input to cases within the core team.

 Offering the intervention when employees had been absent for 4 weeks was a pragmatic choice.
 Evidence from a review by Waddell and Burton suggested that “In the first 3-6 weeks of sickness absence, the likelihood of recovery and rapid return to work is high, with or without healthcare” [13].
 Thus, for most people with shorter spells of absence, the potential for benefit may be limited.
 However, there was evidence suggesting that structured vocational rehabilitation interventions after 1-6 months sickness absence could be more effective [13].

-The main outcome measure that we defined a priori showed a statistically significant improvement at the intervention as compared with the control trust.
-Moreover, there was also a greater reduction in the mean duration of longer term absences at the intervention trust, although with substantial statistical uncertainty (1.6 days, 95%CI -7.2 to 10.3 days).
 In calculating durations of absence, we censored episodes at 26 weeks.
 This was necessary in order to make an unbiased comparison between earlier and later years.
 However, there was a rationale for the cut-point of 26 weeks in that it was the time point at which employees would normally incur a reduction in sick pay, and after which they would be increasingly likely to leave their job on grounds of ill-health.
 Moreover, there were no indications that the proportion of absences continuing to 26 weeks changed differently at the intervention as compared with the control trust (Table 2).
 And the annual number of ill-health retirements also declined more at the intervention than the control trust.

 The initial costs of setting up the R2H service, including for staff time, training and equipment, amounted to £174,000 in the first year and £86,000 in the second year.
 The cost of maintaining the service thereafter is estimated at £57,000 per annum.
 The observed average saving of 1.6 days per 4-week absence across some 700 such absences per year at the intervention trust corresponds to an annual saving of approximately 1100 person-days.
 With an annual running cost of £57,000, this equates to a cost of £52 per absence day saved.
-This can be set against the cost of engaging an agency nurse in the NHS, which was in the order of £17-37 per hour.
+This can be set against the cost of engaging an agency nurse in the NHS, which was in the order of £17-37 per hour (most of the long-term absences were in nurses and would normally have to be covered by agency staff).

 These calculations suggest that the intervention was cost-effective, and are an encouragement both to continue the R2H service in Southampton and to develop other similar services elsewhere.
 However, there are two important caveats in interpretation.
 First, although the reduction in 4-week absences continuing beyond 8 weeks was statistically significant, our estimate of mean days of absence that were saved was subject to major statistical uncertainty.
 Second, the improvement in outcomes at the intervention trust related principally to absences for “other” medical reasons, whereas the highest referral rates to the R2H service were for absences attributed to musculoskeletal disorders or mental illness.
 This calls into question whether the observed reductions in absence were fully attributable to the intervention.